Human trafficking in Argentina: Court cases

-Case of Marita Veron
+Case of Marita Verón

-One of the more well known cases in Argentina is that of Marita Veron, which was brought to court in 2012 after an intensive search and collection of evidence, where part of the network of this country's web of trafficking for sexual exploitation was discovered.
+One of the more well known cases in Argentina is that of Marita Verón, which was brought to court in 2012 after an intensive search and collection of evidence, where part of the network of this country's web of trafficking for sexual exploitation was discovered.

 It is known that she left her home on April 3, 2002, and three days later, she was found by police while escaping from a sex party that seems to have been her first destination; she was put on a bus with a group traveling in the direction of Tucuman but never arrived.
 Later, a witness saw her in one of three Rioja brothels, which the Appeals Chamber of Tucumán described as "places intended for the practice of prostitution where there is a systematic recruitment of women including by means deprivation of liberty."
 Since then there has been no more information obtained on the whereabouts of Marita.

 Marita's mother Susana Trimarco, the principal impulse behind the investigation, has managed to rescue more than 20 women who were victims of trafficking.
 The Maria de los Angeles Foundation rescues and helps victims of trafficking.

 The trial over the disappearance of Marita began on February 8, 2012, and indicted 13 people, 7 men and 6 women, who are linked to the kidnapping and to the promotion of prostitution.
 It brought together more than 150 witnesses.
-The trial ended on December 11, 2012, and all indicted people were absolved, the mother of Marita Veron will impulse a political trial against the magistrate.
+The trial ended on December 11, 2012, and all indicted people were absolved, the mother of Marita Verón will impulse a political trial against the magistrate.